ajhenry/chronle.com/README.md

 ## Development

-1. Get accounts in order in order.
+1. Get accounts in order to develop.

    You will need both a firebase web app and a firebase service account.